matplotlib/CZI_2020-07_mpl/CZI.md

 and are making progress on reducing the number of open issues.
 Our initial estimates of the effort per issue closed were too optimistic;
-however, we merged several mid-sized and high-impact projects (documentation, js modernization, and semantic axes layout).
+however, we merged several mid-sized and high-impact projects (documentation, JavaScript modernization, and a complex axes layout helper).
 Additionally we drafted new governance and contributor onboarding guidelines and had 2 feature and 4 bug-fix releases.

 We presented our new architecture ideas to the scientific library development community at the SciPy 2020 maintainers track.
-We have designed the prototype API to have a clean separation between the `DataSource`, `Artist`, and render layers.
-We have started implementing sample DataSources and Artists to formalize and validate the interface between them.
+We designed the prototype API to have a clean separation between the `DataSource`, `Artist`, and rendering layers.
+We started implementing sample DataSources and Artists to formalize and validate the interface between them.
 Because the prototype is still developing rapidly, we are postponing working with a downstream partner until the API has stabilized.

 ## Proposal Purpose